Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: Numerical approximation of an obstacle problem for linearly elastic shallow shells. The general case

 where $C>0$ is the continuity constant associated with the $\overrightarrow{\textup{curl}}$ operator.
-Thanks to the arbitrariness of $\varepsilon>0$, the proof is complete. \end{proof}
+Thanks to the arbitrariness of $\epsilon>0$, the proof is complete. \end{proof}

 An immediate consequence of Theorem~\ref{th:4} is that the elements in $\vec{W}$ can be approximated by means of an \emph{ad hoc} conforming Galerkin method.
 Note that the previous proof is not in general true if the discretisation of the space $V_3(\omega)$ is performed via non-conforming Finite Elements.
 For each $h>0$, let us denote by $V_h$ a finite-dimensional space of $H^1_0(\omega)$ associated with an affine regular triangulation $\mathcal{T}_h$ made of Courant triangles.
 We are thus in a position to write down the discretisation of Problem~\ref{problem8}.

 \begin{customprob}{$\mathcal{Q}^{\varepsilon,h}_\kappa(\omega)$} Find $(\bm{\zeta}^{\varepsilon,h}_\kappa,\vec{\xi}^{\varepsilon,h}_\kappa) \in \bm{V}_h \times \vec{W}_h$ satisfying:

 for all $(\bm{\eta},\vec{\varphi}) \in \bm{V}_h \times \vec{W}_h$. \bqed \end{customprob}